-Winter weather is here and winter driving can be extremely hazardous at times due to poor road conditions or reduced visibilities from heavy or blowing snow.
+Winter weather is here, and winter driving can be extremely hazardous at times due to poor road conditions or reduced visibility from heavy or blowing snow.
 As a result, our District wants to communicate winter weather preparedness information to you, your children, and our staff.

 I know that a late start, early dismissal, and/or no school can create a hardship for parents and their work schedules.
 If we are able, we try to make a decision regarding school the night before but that is not always possible.
 In the event our District needs to call off school, start late, or release school early due to inclement weather, we will utilize our Alert Parent Notification System.
 If you have updates to your cell, home, and/or work phone numbers, please be sure to contact your child’s school office and speak to one of our admin assistants about making the necessary changes.

 Most of the time, we have had very good luck with our Alert Parent Notification System, but there are times due to the magnitude of calls being sent out, that calls may be delayed.
 Please make sure that you rely on other methods too, as we also post weather-related announcements on the Sioux Falls television stations, as well as our school Twitter account (@BeresfordSchool), Facebook (@BSDWatchdogs), and live feed on our district web page (www.beresford.k12.sd.us).
 Of course, as a parent, you always have the option to decide whether or not to send your children to school or pick them up due to the weather and/or road conditions.
 We thank you for your cooperation and appreciate the arrangements that you make for your children during weather-related emergencies and situations.